TECLIB/glpi-wince-agent/README.md

 ## Building the agent
 To build the agent you will need a full cross-building toolchain for wince.
-We used cegcc/mingw32ce based on GCC v4.6.3 and published by @MaxKerllermann for the [XCSoar project](https://github.com/XCSoar/XCSoar) needs.
+We used cegcc/mingw32ce based on GCC v4.6.3 and published by [Max Kerllermann](https://github.com/MaxKellermann) for the [XCSoar project](https://github.com/XCSoar/XCSoar) needs.

 The toolchain is available from: http://max.kellermann.name/projects/cegcc/